mjavanmardi/polaris/README.md

 Windows Build
 -------------
 Download polaris in an appropriate directory.
-Be sure the POLARIS_DEPS_DIR variable is set.
+Be sure the POLARIS_DEPS_DIR variable is set or supply the dependency folder to the configure_polaris acript.
+The argument to the configure script will ovrride the environment variable.

 	git clone "https://github.com/anl-polaris/polaris.git" pT1
 	cd pT1
 	git checkout T-1
 	configure_polaris.cmd
+	or
+	configure_polaris.cmd c:\opt\polarisdeps
 	cd build_vs2015

 Open Visual Studio: